plantanapp/documentation/docs/modules/third-party-modules-compatibility.md

         Microsoft.Extensions.Logging
         Microsoft.Extensions.Options

-2. For each of the assemblies above (⚠), check the value of the "`bindingRedirect oldVersion`"; it should read: "`0.0.0.0-2.1.1.0`".
+2. For each of the assemblies above (⚠) where there is a `bindingRedirect` tag and the `newVersion` is 2.1.1.0, check the value of the "`bindingRedirect oldVersion`" property; it should read: "`0.0.0.0-2.1.1.0`".
 If it is different, modify this value manually.

 For example, if for an assembly in the list above you have the following value: